x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-office-3.md

 - You can't use direct send (Option 2) because you must send email to external recipients.

-SMTP relay lets Office 365 relay emails on your behalf by using a connector that's configured with your public IP address or TLS certificate.
+SMTP relay lets Office 365 relay emails on your behalf by using a connector that's configured with your public IP address or a TLS certificate.
 Setting up a connector makes this a more complicated option.

 ### Settings for Office 365 SMTP relay